AK-Github-0/Digital-World-Solution-Online/README.md

 # Digital World Solution Online AI Developer Portfolio
 Welcome to my AI Developer portfolio!
-This repository showcases a collection of projects I have worked on during my tenure at Digital World Solution Online, a leading software house based in Rawalpindi.
+This repository showcases a collection of projects I have worked on during my tenure working part-time as an AI developer at Digital World Solution Online, a leading software house based in Rawalpindi.
 Our company specializes in providing cutting-edge search marketing solutions, website promotion, online advertising, and search engine optimization techniques to businesses worldwide.

 About Digital World Solution Online
 Digital World Solution Online offers a comprehensive range of services to meet the diverse needs of our clients.
 Our expertise spans across various domains, including: